 Dania Accounting provides quality service to both small and large companies, including accounting services, VAT declarations, tax returns, annual reports, payrolls and budgets, and more.
 This article will focus on the smaller companies, who make up a large portion of our client base.
-We’ve served more than a thousand sole proprietorships during our time, so our expertise and experience is available to you.
+We’ve served more than 1500 small companies during our time, so we have a vast level of experience, which is available to you.

 Choosing an accounting system

 Our clients typically use one of the three most popular accounting systems in Denmark: e-conomic, Dinero and Billy´s Billing.

 The e-conomic system offers several different languages for the user-interface, including English, so English-speaking clients often choose this system.

 Dania Accounting has experience in handling many different types of companies and will provide you full guidance, in choosing the best accounting systems for your company.

 Using the e-conomic system, Dinero or Billy’s Billing, our smaller clients can make sales invoices to their own clients.
 After a service or a product has been delivered, they log into the system and issue a sales invoice in PDF.
 The invoice is normally sent directly from the system to their client and then stored inside the system.
 We later book the payment from the client, when it appears on the bank, to match the invoice in the system with the payment.